rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ### Design Principles

-The aesthetics of my blog were originally inspired by [ribice/kiss](https://github.com/ribice/kiss).
+The aesthetics of my blog were inspired by [ribice/kiss](https://github.com/ribice/kiss).
 Although this theme doesn't quite match my standards, it remains my favorite.
 If you don't want to invest the time in building a blog from scratch, it's a great starting point.

 I'm a lazy person who likes enjoying life and touching grass instead of staring at a boring computer screen for hours.
 So, after investigating all the obvious options, I convinced myself that no free blog website templates met these requirements: